 Cheryl has faithfully served our community over 30 years and has been a steadying presence through every transition, difficulty, and project our parish as navigated.
 She is in the office M-F 10am-3pm ready to assist however she can.
 Please call or email the office with any questions.

 Maryanne has offered her talents to serve as our financial administrator, keeping our financial records in order and overseeing all transactions.
 Rest assured that your donations are in her good and faithful hands to build up the Church from every corner.

-Historically, clergy and laity have worked together in dealing with matters of the Church’s life.
 The Parish Council is an example of the synergy of clergy and laity; it is a vehicle for implementing the ongoing mission of the Church and planning the necessary strategies, policies, procedures, and activities that will enable the Parish to move forward in accomplishing God’s work.
 The Parish Council works, together with the priest of our community, to administer the parish according to Uniform Parish Regulations (UPR) as set forth by the Greek Orthodox Archdiocese of America.

 All parishioners who are committed to meeting the needs of the Church are welcome to run for Parish Council.
 The Parish Council is elected by the parishioners to lead all efforts to fulfill the mission and goals of the parish, and should represent a cross-section of the parish, with every demographic represented: women, men; single, married; young or old.
-Serving on the Parish Council is also a ministry, which tasks those who serve to represent Christ and the Orthodox Christian Church in all aspects of life, in addition to embracing a role of leadership within the community.
+Serving on the Parish Council is primarily a ministry which tasks those who serve to represent Christ and the Orthodox Christian Church in all aspects of life, in addition to embracing a role of leadership within the community.